-Have you ever played "Would You Rather..."?
+My family and I have a great time playing "Would You Rather...?"
 It's a conversation game where participants must choose between two scenarios and explain why.

-If you apply this game to your relationships, your stuff, and your home, you can start to see what you value and what really makes you happy.
+If you apply this game to your relationships, your stuff, and your home, it will clarify your values and what makes you happy.

 - Would you rather have your curio cabinets, shelves, and collectibles that fill an entire room, or enjoy a smaller home that costs $300 less every month?

 - Would you rather have your father's first edition Stephen King novels, or a close relationship with your sibling?

 You may not realize it, but these represent the types of choices you're making as you declutter, downsize, or death clean.
 It's important to ask yourself the questions so you can imagine the results before making a decision you regret.

 Many of us fear that decluttering will lead to regret.
 We focus on what we're giving up, and worry we'll discard something we might need or want later.